Critical depth

 In biological oceanography, critical depth is defined as a hypothetical surface mixing depth where phytoplankton growth is precisely matched by losses of phytoplankton biomass within the depth interval.
 This concept is useful for understanding the initiation of phytoplankton blooms.

 History

 Critical depth as an aspect of biological oceanography was introduced in 1935 by Gran and Braarud.
 It became prominent in 1953 when Harald Sverdrup published the "Critical Depth Hypothesis" based on observations he had made in the North Atlantic on the Weather Ship M.

 Sverdrup provides a simple formula based on several assumptions that relates the critical depth to plankton growth and loss rates and light levels.
 Under his hypothesis, net production in the mixed layer exceeds losses only if the mixed layer is shallower than the critical depth.
-Unfortunately, his hypothesis has often been misconstrued to suggest that spring phytoplankton blooms are triggered when the mixed layer depth shoals to become shallower than the critical depth in the spring.
+His hypothesis has often been misconstrued to suggest that spring phytoplankton blooms are triggered when the mixed layer depth shoals to become shallower than the critical depth in the spring.
 In fact, this is not what Sverdrup intended.